YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 ### Switching virtual camera

 Setting priority value in virtual camera determine which virtual camera to be used.
 Therefore, to switch between these virtual cameras we can **adjust the priority value in these virtual cameras**.
-Another method is to **activa or deactive the virtual cameras**.
+Another method is to **active or deactive the virtual cameras**.

 #### Adjust priority value